Jesse Grant (1794-1873)

 - 1840 voted Harrison for President.

-- 1841 moved to northwest corner of Water and Charity Streets in Bethel, Ohio, and his tannery was on the southwest corner of Charity and Water Streets.
+- 1841 bought house from Thomas Morris located to northwest corner of Water and Charity Streets in Bethel, Ohio, and his tannery was on the southwest corner of Charity and Water Streets.

 - 1841 Summer Ulysses visits on furlough from West Point